gtheler/thesis/110-sds/sds.md

 $
 ```

-As already explained in [section @sec-parametric,] FeenoX supports run-time replacement arguments that get replaced verbatim in the input file.
+As already explained in [section @sec-parametric], FeenoX supports run-time replacement arguments that get replaced verbatim in the input file.
 This feature is handy when the same problem has to be solved over different meshes, such as when investigating the $h$-convergence order over Gmsh's element scale factor `-clscale`:

 ```{.feenox include="thermal-1d-dirichlet-temperature-k-parametric.fee"}
 ```